Frequently Asked Questions

 - Why do program costs vary so much?

 Program costs vary greatly from program to program, largely because of two factors: location and program infrastructure.
 Programs located in countries with a comparably low cost of living are generally more affordable.
 Programs located in countries with a high cost of living (such as Australia, New Zealand, or countries in Western/Central Europe) are generally more expensive.
 These costs are also affected by exchange rates.

 Programs with more infrastructure and numerous built-in services contribute to a higher program cost.
 A program like Semester at Sea, for example, has high infrastructure costs due to the cost of the ship, the services on board and the large, necessary staff.
 However, programs with a low infrastructure costs still offer good support for students and sometimes offer opportunities such as field trips and volunteer opportunities.
 There is not a direct correlation between program cost and level of quality.

-- How much does study abroad cost in comparison to costs at CU?
+- How much does education abroad cost in comparison to costs at CU?